 - Link the new GPO to your file server and force the Group Policy update.

 - Open the Powershell ISE → Create a new script with the following code and run it, specifying the name of your file server and changing the timeframe if needed (86400000ms covers the last 24 hours):

 Get-WinEvent -ComputerName fs1 -LogName Security -FilterXPath "*[System[EventID=4670 and TimeCreated[timediff(@SystemTime) <= 86400000]] and EventData[Data[@Name='ObjectType']='File']]" | fl | Out-File c:\data\permission_c.txt

-- Run Netwrix Auditor → Navigate to “Reports” → Choose “File Servers” → Go to “File Servers Activity” → Click “Permissions Changes” → Click “View”.
+- Run Netwrix Auditor → Navigate to “Reports” → Expand the “File Servers” section → Go to “File Servers Activity” → Select “Permissions Changes” → Click “View”.

-- Click “View report”.
-To save the report, click the “Export” button and choose PDF, Word or Excel format.
-To receive the report regularly by email, click the “Subscribe” button and choose the schedule you prefer.
+- To receive the report regularly by email, click the “Subscribe” button and choose the schedule you prefer.

 Enable Change Audit of File Server Permissions to Detect Any Privilege Escalation